A Novel real-time arrhythmia detection model using YOLOv8: Results

-To ensure the legitimacy of our training results, we present our 10-fold cross-validation results in Table \ref{10-fold cv}.
-We observe that the model performs amicably, with (a) Precision: $0.959 \pm 0.008$, (b) Recall: $0.954 \pm 0.012$, (c) mAP$_{50}$: $0.980\pm 0.004$, and (d) mAP$_{50-90}$: $0.826 \pm 0.007$.
-The model has a generalised understanding of different ECG waveforms and could adapt to new data given the low standard deviation.
+To establish the credibility of our training outcomes, we provide 10-fold cross-validation results for YOLOv8n + DICF + WIoU in Tables \ref{10-fold cv yolo eval} and \ref{10-fold cv perf eval}.
+We observe that the model performs amicably with both YOLO evaluation metrics (\ref{yolo metrics}) and performance metrics (\ref{perf metrics}).
+Based on YOLO evaluation metrics in Table \ref{10-fold cv yolo eval}, our model achieved averages similar to the holdout training test set, where (a) Precision: $0.969 \pm 0.002$, (b) Recall: $0.979 \pm 0.002$, (c) F1-Confidence: $0.974@0.601 \pm 0.002@0.004$, (d) mAP$_{50}$: $0.992 \pm 0.001$, and (e) mAP$_{50-90}$: $0.870 \pm 0.003$.
+Each fold has a low standard deviation, indicating consistent model performance.

+In relation to classification performance metrics, the average results obtained from the 10-fold cross-validation align consistently with the validation outcomes presented in Table \ref{eval metrics}.
+Our model achieved an average of (a) $99.5\% \pm 0.1\%$ accuracy, (b) $99.7\% \pm 0.1\%$ specificity, (c) $98.5\% \pm 0.3\%$ precision, (d) $98.7\% \pm 0.2\%$ recall, and (e) $98.6\% \pm 0.2\%$ F1 score.
+Given the low standard deviations in both results, our model has a generalised understanding of different ECG waveforms and could adapt to new data.